CollectionBuilder/cb-docs/docs/walkthroughs/index.md

 nav_order: 0
 ---

-# Walkthroughs
+# CollectionBuilder Walkthroughs

-The CollectionBuilder Walkthroughs are step-by-step guides designed for beginners interested in using CollectionBuilder.
+The walkthroughs are step-by-step guides designed for beginners interested in using CollectionBuilder.

 Each walkthrough provides concrete, easy-to-follow steps for using a CollectionBuilder Template or completing a related task.

-These walkthroughs will also point you to more resources and explanations available in the docs if you are interested in learning more.
+The walkthroughs also provide links to additional resources if you are interested in learning more.

-If you have any questions as you work through the walkthroughs, feel free to post in the [CollectionBuilder Discussion Forum](https://github.com/orgs/CollectionBuilder/discussions).
-You can also post ideas for new walkthroughs that might be helpful in the future.

-[CollectionBuilder Discussion Forum](https://github.com/orgs/CollectionBuilder/discussions){:.btn .btn-primary target="_blank" rel="noopener"}
+We are looking to add more walkthroughs soon!
+Feel free to post ideas for new walkthroughs and any questions you may have in the [CollectionBuilder Discussion Forum](https://github.com/orgs/CollectionBuilder/discussions).